Avalanche.report

 dp.1: deep persistent weak layer

-Since Monday, especially along the Italian border, about 15-20 cm of fresh snow was registered above 2000m, locally more.
-Above 1800m 15-30cm of fresh snow is anticipated widespread.
+Since Monday, especially along the Italian border, about 40-50 cm of fresh snow was registered above 2000m, locally more.
+Above 1600m 10-20cm of fresh snow is anticipated widespread.
 Winds will transport the fresh snow.
 Fresh snow and drifts will be deposited on shady slopes above 2000m atop an unfavorable old snowpack surface.
-Rainfall in all aspects will lead to increasing wettening of the snowpack below 1800m.
+There are expansively metamorphosed layers deeply embedded inside the snowpack, esp above 2000m.
+Below 2000m: rainfall in all aspects will lead to increasing wettening of the snowpack below 1800m.
+Nocturnal outgoing longwave radiation is heavily reduced.

 Tendency